The application process requires:

 - Official transcripts showing passing grades in the following prerequisites:

 - Chemistry, Biology and Algebra are required prerequisite courses.
-Applicants who receive transfer credit for Anatomy & Physiology I and Microbiology may be considered for a waiver of the Chemistry and/or Biology requirement.
-All requirements for waiver of prerequisites must be met prior to the fall semester regardless of planned fall or spring enrollment.
-Science and math prerequisites must have been taken within five years of desired enrollment.
+Applicants who receive transfer credit for Anatomy & Physiology I (4cr) or Anatomy and Physiology II (4cr) and Microbiology (4 cr) may be considered for a waiver of the Chemistry and/or Biology requirement.

 - Algebra.
 Courses from high school, equivalent CLEP and/or college courses are acceptable.
 Courses offered by the Education Correspondence Training School, www.ectschool.com or Nursing ABC, www.nursingabc.com are also acceptable.